TomaszSorobka/TomaszSorobka/README.md

 ### Hi there, I'm Tomek 😎
 - 📈 I'm a computer science student
-- ⚡ I love to play basketball and chess
+- ⚡ I love to train boxing and play chess

 ### Connect with me: